zilliztech/zdoc/docs/tutorials/account-and-security/security/set-up-a-private-link.md

 ### Select a cloud provider and region{#select-a-cloud-provider-and-region}

 To create a private link for a cluster deployed in a Google Cloud region, select **Google Cloud** from the **Cloud Provider** drop-down list.
 In **Region**, select the region that accommodates the cluster you want to access privately.
-For more information on available cloud providers and regions, see [Cloud Providers and Regions](./cloud-providers-and-regions).
+For more information on available cloud providers and regions, see [Cloud Providers & Regions](./cloud-providers-and-regions).

 <Admonition type="info" icon="📘" title="Notes">